 HHFDC Affordable Resale Program

 The Hawaii Housing Finance and Development Corporation (HHFDC) offers the Affordable Resale Program, through which it sells units in specific housing developments to qualified residents for below-market rates.
-Costs range from $250,000 for a studio apartment to $500,000 for a three-bedroom, 2.5-bathroom family unit.
+Costs can range from $350,000 for a studio apartment to $500,000 for a three-bedroom, 2.5-bathroom family unit.

 Idaho Housing Down Payment Assistance

-Borrowers need a credit score of 620.
+Borrowers need a credit score of 620 and an income at or below $150,000.
 They must also attend a homebuyer education course and contribute a minimum of 0.5% of the sales price.

 IHDA Mortgage Down Payment Assistance